 Noticing a problem with sagging floors is the first step, but getting the issue under control before there are even bigger problems is another.
 Use the following methods to fix the floor issues in your home:

-Foundation damage can be repaired using floor jacks and foundation peering techniques.
+Foundation damage and issues such as sloping floor repair and uneven floor repair can be fixed using floor jacks and foundation peering techniques.
 This involves pumping grout into strategically placed holes to raise the foundation to the desired level.
 The foundation will then be stabilized with unique footing and piers.

 Fixing water leaks requires that you identify the problem as soon as it happens.
 Examine your piping system to determine signs of leaky pipes so that you fix the problem before it becomes a significant issue.
 A plumber can fix or replace any that may be contributing to water damage in your home.
-If the damage is severe, you may have to replace the flooring eventually.
+If the damage is severe, you may eventually have to replace the flooring.

 Is a Sagging Floor Dangerous?

 Sagging floors pose several hazards for you and your family.
-Uneven floors could be a cause of trips, falls, and injuries.
+Uneven floors in old house could cause trips, falls, and injuries and can also indicate structural issues with the foundation or supports of your home.
 It could also provide a conducive environment for mold and bacteria to grow, eventually affecting your health.

 Talk to the Experts About Sagging Floors

-If you question how to fix a sagging floor, what might be causing yours, and whether there’s reason for alarm, contact the experts at LUX Foundation Solutions.
+If you have questions on how to fix a sagging floor, what might be causing yours, and whether there’s a reason for alarm, contact the experts at LUX Foundation Solutions.

-Our team is your local source of foundation repair for your home or business needs, and we’ve been serving Northern Virginia, Shenandoah Valley, the Central Virginia areas, and the surrounding locales for years.
-We combine innovative, cost-effective solutions to deliver tailormade services to our clients.
+Our team is your local source of foundation repair for your home or business needs.
+We’ve been serving Northern Virginia, Shenandoah Valley, the Central Virginia areas, and the surrounding locales for years.
+We combine innovative, cost-effective solutions to deliver tailor-made services to our clients.
 Contact us today to learn more.